 Bottom line

 Your local IP address is how your router tells the difference between your computer, phone, printer, and other connected devices.
-This number is your internal IP address for your local network.
-Here’s how to find your local Mac IP address:
+This number is the internal IP address of your local network.
+Here’s how to find your local Mac IP address if you're using macOS Ventura:

 1. Click the Apple menu at the top-left corner of your screen and select System Preferences.